6arms1leg/cirqu/README.md

 * Circular/ring/FIFO/LIFO buffering/queueing management of multiple elements
   within a storage in embedded systems for real-time applications
 * Element type (and optional type qualifiers) can be chosen at compile time
-* Library can be "instantiated" multiple times in one project for different element types via C++-like template imitation (facilitates type safety in contrast to `void*` usage)
+* Library can be "instantiated" multiple times in one project (without name conflicts) for different element types via C++-like template imitation with preprocessor macros (facilitates type safety in contrast to `void*` usage)
 * A new element can be pushed into the queue at its head or tail and the next element can be pulled from the tail of the queue
 * Each stored element in the queue can be peeked at (i.e. accessed through pointer without removal) by its relative index starting from the tail position
-* Buffer can be queried about its count of available free element slots
+* Queue can be queried about its count of available free buffer element slots
-* Queue size can be configured at buffer object instantiation by linking allocated memory (storage) to it
+* Queue size can be configured at queue object instantiation/initialization by linking allocated memory (storage managed by a buffer) to it
-* Lock-free access possible (with only one producer and consumer if the queue never overflows, that is, if `pushHead`/`pushTail` is never issued on a full queue
+* Lock-free access possible (with only one producer and consumer) if the queue never overflows, that is, if `pushHead`/`pushTail` is never issued on a full queue
-* API (public function) names automatically adjust to element type via preprocessor macro to enable the use of multiple queues with different sizes within a project without name conflicts

 <!-- Separator -->